hiteclab/Meta_Processing/README.md

 All the code created with Meta_Processing is exported as Processing language code.
 Is a Programming environment that do not let you make syntaxis mistakes.

+A fork of META_PROCESSING is [META_JAVASCRIPT](https://github.com/hiteclab/Meta_Javascript) where all the code created is exported as Javascript language code.

 Created by Jose David Cuartas, (c) 2020 license GPL v.3